 The suspense and drama keep reluctant readers turning the pages, while more advanced readers will respond to the issues raised.
 Walter Dean Myers writes about human beings who make their own choices and react to their own circumstances -- even the minor characters have enough individuality to ring true -- and, as a result, teen readers care about them.
 They want Steve to be found not guilty, even as they try to figure out if Steve really is guilty.
 Steve's feelings about himself, his terror of jail, and his reaction to the epithet "monster," leave the reader guessing.

 The format of this taut story regulates the pacing.
 Edge-of-the-seat courtroom scenes written entirely in dialogue wind the reader up, then thoughtful journal entries allow readers to catch their breaths.
 Readers can feel Steve's terror and confusion, and will ponder Myers' point about how the road from innocence to trouble is taken in small, almost invisible steps, each involving a "lack of positive moral decision."

 Families can talk about whether 16-year-old Steve is guilty or not.
 What would you decide if you were a juror?
 Was he just at the wrong place at the wrong time?

 This book has received a number of awards, including being named a National Book Award finalist and winning the Printz Award.
-Why do you think it resonated with awards committees?
-Does it deserve so much recognition and praise?
+Do you think it deserves all the recognition and praise?
+Why or why not?